Chickenpox

 Description

-A childhood infection causing an itchy, blister-like rash that can be prevented by a vaccine.
+A childhood infection causing an itchy rash with fluid-filled blisters that a vaccine can prevent.

 Overview

-Chickenpox is caused by the varicella-zoster virus.
-It spreads easily to people who haven't had chickenpox or the chickenpox vaccine.
-Chickenpox is often a mild disease.
-But it can be serious and lead to other health problems.
-This illness can be prevented by the chickenpox vaccine.
+The varicella-zoster virus causes chickenpox.
+The virus spreads easily to people who haven't had chickenpox or the chickenpox vaccine.
+Although often mild, chickenpox can be serious and lead to other health conditions.
+A vaccine can prevent chickenpox.

 Symptoms